OpenZeppelin/openzeppelin-contracts/certora/README.md

 ## Prerequisites

-Follow the [Certora installation guide](https://docs.certora.com/en/latest/docs/user-guide/getting-started/install.html) in order to get the Certora Prover Package and the `solc` executable folder in your path
+Follow the [Certora installation guide](https://docs.certora.com/en/latest/docs/user-guide/getting-started/install.html) in order to get the Certora Prover Package and the `solc` executable folder in your path.

 > **Note**
 > An API Key is required for local testing.
 Although the prover will run on a Github Actions' CI environment on each Pull Request.